slonoed/ui-router/README.md

 * Last release 0.0.1: [Compressed](http://angular-ui.github.io/ui-router/release/angular-ui-router.min.js) / [Uncompressed](http://angular-ui.github.io/ui-router/release/angular-ui-router.js)
 ыфвавы

 **Warning:** UI-Router is in active development.
-The API is highly subject tasdfasdfasdfo change.
-It is not recommended to use this library on projects that require guaranteed stability.
+The API is highly subject tasdfasdfasdfo change. аыфвIt is not recommended to use this library on projects that require guaranteed stability.

 ## Main Goal
 To evolve the concept of an [angularjs](http://angularjs.org/) [***route***](http://docs.angularjs.org/api/ng.$routeProvider) into a more general concept of a ***state*** for managing complex application UI states.